ikrisliu/Navigator/README.md

 Navigator is a generic navigation framework for view controllers.
 It can decouple the dependency of different modules/components/view controllers.

 ## Features
-- Data passing between view controllers bidirectional, inject data provider implementation for mocking data.
 - Navigation between view controllers with system default or custom transition animation
+- Business data passing between view controllers bidirectional
+- Support navigation mode with `push`, `present` and `overlay`
 - Support deep link and universal link
 - Goto any view controller of any navigator
 - Set context data and share it among view controllers
-- Custmize view controller transition animation

 ## Architecture
 <p align="center"><img src ="./Images/Navigator.jpg" /></p>